apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 VM statistics are stored in the database for historical data for a desired time period.
 These historical statistics then can be retrieved using listVirtualMachinesUsageHistory API.
 For system VMs, the same historical stats can be retrieved using listSystemVmsUsageHistory API

 VM statistics retention time in the database is controlled by the global configuration - `vm.stats.max.retention.time`.
 Default value is 720 minutes, i.e., 12 hours.
-Other global configurations that affects virtual machine statistics is:
+Another global configuration that affects virtual machine statistics is:

 - `vm.stats.user.vm.only` - When set to 'false' stats for system VMs will be collected otherwise stats collection will be done only for user VMs.